nachivpn/expelim/README.md

 # nbe-bcc
-Normalization by Evaluation for Bi-Cartesian Closed Combinators
+Normalization by Evaluation for Bicartesian Closed Combinators

+Currenlty open goals: 4 (3 in BCC, 1 in Lemma)

+p.s.
+The open goals are for rather obvious statements, just work to do!